We all want to have firm and youthful skin that lasts a lifetime.

 Firmness and Elasticity

 What vitamin is good for skin?
 Well, the truth is that many different supplements can affect our external layer’s health.
-For example, a balanced intake of ascorbic acid can result in firm, plump, and elastic appearance that’s less likely to show premature signs of aging.
+For example, a balanced intake of ascorbic acid can result in a firm, plump, and elastic appearance that’s less likely to show premature signs of aging.

 Your diet can help improve and maintain elasticity through different mechanisms.
 Drinking enough water to support the healthy functioning of dermal cells is crucial.
 But, your diet should also contain vitamins and minerals that transform into collagen and other compounds to give your dermis its firm texture.